-It's no secret that nicotine use can wreak havoc on your respiratory system, but research published in 2009 by Acta Pharmacologica Sinica found that it can also harm your immune system.
+It's no secret that nicotine use can wreak havoc on your respiratory system—which is especially risky during the coronavirus pandemic—but significant research published in 2009 by Acta Pharmacologica Sinica found that it can also harm your immune system.
 According to the study, nicotine use affects both branches of the immune system and "produces an altered immune response that is characterized by a decrease in inflammation, a decreased antibody response, and a reduction in T cell-receptor-mediated signaling."

 Mitchell says that age also has a bearing on your immune system.
 "Very young infants are more prone to infections because their antibodies haven't fully developed, and the elderly have decreased immunity because their antibodies have waned," he explains.